 - Do not solicit reviews at your working establishment.
 Yelp knows if reviews are coming from a single IP address.
 (Yelp discourages business owners from asking directly for customer reviews.)

-Here are her pointers to help you craft a review strategy:
+Here are a few more pointers to help you further craft a review strategy:

 - Where do you want reviews?
 Google?
 Facebook?
 Yelp?
 Be explicit and provide directions when offering customers a link where they can post a review.